Residential specialist school enrolment - RSS only pathway

-This guidance informs schools of the process and procedures to enrol a student in a residential specialist school via the RSS only pathway.
+This guidance informs schools of the process to enrol a student in a residential specialist school through the RSS-only pathway.

 Level of compliance Main audience Other